 Highly skilled in gathering, processing and analysing international data and in conducting quantitative research in civil service-related issues, Chris also has an MA in Intelligence and International Security from King’s College London.

-Matt is the editorial director of Global Government Forum.
+Matt is the editorial director of Global Government Forum, and responsible for commissioning and producing our news, features and interviews.
 He has been a journalist and editor since 1995, beginning in motoring and travel journalism – and combining the two in a 30-month, 30-country independent Land Rover expedition funded by magazine photo-journalism.
 Between 2002 and 2008 he was Features Editor of news magazine Regeneration & Renewal, covering urban regeneration, economic growth and community development.
 From 2008 to 2014 he was the Editor of UK magazine and website Civil Service World, then Editorial Director for Public Sector – both at political publishing house Dods.
+He has also worked as Director of Communications at think tank the Institute for Government.

 As Global Sales Executive with Global Government Forum, Melissa Helmer harnesses her strong account management skills to work with private companies from small, medium and large global organizations, helping them develop their business relationships well with the public sector.